Request a Call

 2. Earned value (EV): The budget spent compared to the work done.

 3. Cost performance index (CPI): A ratio comparing the planned cost of work to the amount spent so far.
-If the coefficient of this ratio is more than 1, you are moving within the budget; if lower, you went over budget.
+If the coefficient of this ratio is more than 1, you’re moving within budget.
+If lower, you’ve gone over budget.

 Formula: CPI = EV/AC; CPI = 1

-1. Cost variance: This shows the discrepancy between the planned budget and what has already been spent.
+1. Cost variance: This shows the discrepancy between the planned budget and what’s already been spent.

 3. Planned value: This shows how much of the budget will be spent at a certain point in time.
 Used in earned value management.